Granite Real Estate Investment Trust (GRT.UN) To Go Ex-Dividend on July 28th

-Granite Real Estate Investment Trust (TSE:GRT.UN – Get Free Report) (NASDAQ:GRP.U) announced a monthly dividend on Friday, July 28th, TickerTech reports.
-Investors of record on Tuesday, August 15th will be paid a dividend of 0.2667 per share on Tuesday, August 15th.
-This represents a $3.20 annualized dividend and a yield of 4.08%.
+Granite Real Estate Investment Trust (TSE:GRT.UN – Get Free Report) (NASDAQ:GRP.U) declared a monthly dividend on Friday, July 28th, TickerTech reports.
+Stockholders of record on Tuesday, August 15th will be given a dividend of 0.2667 per share on Tuesday, August 15th.
+This represents a $3.20 dividend on an annualized basis and a dividend yield of 4.08%.
 The ex-dividend date of this dividend is Friday, July 28th.

-A number of research analysts have recently issued reports on GRT.UN shares.
-Raymond James upgraded shares of Granite Real Estate Investment Trust from an “outperform” rating to a “strong-buy” rating in a research report on Monday, July 17th.
-TD Securities decreased their target price on shares of Granite Real Estate Investment Trust from C$100.00 to C$97.00 in a report on Wednesday, July 5th.
-Finally, National Bankshares reduced their target price on shares of Granite Real Estate Investment Trust from C$98.00 to C$90.00 in a research note on Tuesday, July 18th.
-Four investment analysts have rated the stock with a buy rating and two have issued a strong buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average price target of C$96.25.
+A number of equities analysts have weighed in on GRT.UN shares.
+TD Securities dropped their target price on shares of Granite Real Estate Investment Trust from C$100.00 to C$97.00 in a research note on Wednesday, July 5th.
+National Bankshares lowered their price target on shares of Granite Real Estate Investment Trust from C$98.00 to C$90.00 in a research report on Tuesday, July 18th.
+Finally, Raymond James upgraded shares of Granite Real Estate Investment Trust from an “outperform” rating to a “strong-buy” rating in a research report on Monday, July 17th.
+Four investment analysts have rated the stock with a buy rating and two have given a strong buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of C$96.25.

 About Granite Real Estate Investment Trust